alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/federated_learning.md

 *"pip install the-worlds-data"*

+*Should you wish to stay updated on future posts, subscribe to receive carrier pigeons at my [substack](https://whynowtech.substack.com/).*

 This is not how I thought I’d begin this breakdown but..
 [Andrew Trask](https://github.com/iamtrask) has been keeping me up at night.

 Andrew has [described](https://www.youtube.com/watch?v=NJBBE_SN90A) an idyllic state where we can securely *“pip install the-worlds-data”* — ie give data scientists access to the world’s most sensitive data in a privacy-preserving, yet productive, way.